Larry Tang

 Department of Electrical and Computer Engineering • Carnegie Mellon University

-I am a fourth year PhD candidate in Electrical and Computer Engineering at Carnegie Mellon University, co-advised by Prof. Ken Mai and Prof. Franz Franchetti.
-My research interests are broadly in VLSI design and algorithms for applications in scientific computing, digital signal processing, and machine learning.
+I am a final year PhD candidate in Electrical and Computer Engineering at Carnegie Mellon University, co-advised by Prof. Ken Mai and Prof. Franz Franchetti.
+My research interests are broadly in hardware-software co-design, domain-specific architectures, design methodologies, and digital VLSI/circuits.
+I am particularly interested in algorithms/hardware for machine learning, scientific computing, and digital signal processing applications.

-My work currently focuses on new design paradigms and implementation of hardware accelerators for FFT-based applications.
+My work currently focuses on new design paradigms and tools for FFT-based hardware in current and emerging high performance systems.

 Prior to CMU, I graduated from Cornell University with my BS in Electrical and Computer Engineering.
-During my undergrad I worked with Prof. Christoph Studer on novel methods for wireless localization.
+During my undergrad I worked on novel methods for wireless localization.

 selected publications